 Asa Eger is an Associate Professor in the Department of History.
 He received his Ph.D. from the University of Chicago in 2008 in Islamic Archaeology.
 His primary research focuses on the formation of frontiers and borders between Muslims and Christians using archaeological and textual evidence.
 He has led excavations and surveys in southeastern Turkey and Israel.
 He joined the History Department at UNCG in 2009.

-Elizabeth Perrill is an Associate Professor in the Department of Art, as well as Consulting Curator at the North Carolina Museum of Art.
-Her primary research interests include the history of hand-built ceramics, South African contemporary art, and the economic history of ceramic arts.
-Perrill earned her M.A (2004) and Ph.D.
+Elizabeth Perrill is a Full Professor in the School of Art.
+Her primary research interests include histories of Zulu cultural expression, South African contemporary art, museum studies, ceramic arts, and the economics of art.
+Perrill’s second book, Burnished: Zulu Ceramics between Urban and Rural South Africa (2022), analyzes the aesthetic and economic transformations impacting Zulu ceramics during the twentieth and twenty-first centuries.
+Perrill earned her M.A.
+(2004) and Ph.D.
 (2008) in Art History from Indiana University at Bloomington.